altitude/laravel-uploadcare/README.md

 ## Example

-This Service extends [Uploadcare's API class](https://github.com/uploadcare/uploadcare-php/blob/master/src/Uploadcare/Api.php) so you can use any for its methods.
+This Service extends [Uploadcare's API class](https://github.com/uploadcare/uploadcare-php/blob/master/src/Uploadcare/Api.php) so you can use any of its methods.

 It also provides the form macro `Form::uploadcare('field_name')` and the helper `Uploadcare::scriptTag()`

 **app/routes.php**